 Former XC world champion Kate Courtney attacking a climb in clipless pedals.
 Photo: Bartek Wolinski / Red Bull Content Pool

 Of course, there will always be exceptions.
 Sam Hill has long been the flat pedal patron saint in enduro and downhill racing.
 I’ve ridden with plenty of flat pedal riders who climb with the best and countless clipless riders with impeccable descending skills.

 Consider what traits matter most to you.
 Then, when you settle on your preferred pedal system, practice, practice, practice!
 Get really good at riding your pedals.
 Anyone can learn to tackle technical climbs on flat pedals or dab and bail with clipless pedals.
 Good riders are good, not because of the pedals they choose, but because they practice a lot and work on their weaknesses.
 You can do that with any pedal.

 [button]SHOP ALL PEDALS[/button]

 Do TPC mountain bikers choose flat or clipless?

 I surveyed over 60 experienced mountain bikers at TPC and currently, the majority of respondents choose clipless pedals.
 Many explained that they like riding clipless pedals for technical climbs and blasting through rock gardens.
 A small percentage choose clipless for XC and trail riding but switch to flats at downhill bike parks.

 How often do flat-pedal riders slip a pedal or slice their shins?
 Or do clipless riders fail to unclip and fall over?
 For both questions, over 80% answered, “Almost never.”
 It seems that practice and experience will make these concerns non-issues.

 If you’re looking for new pedals, here are a few of my favorites for each style.

 Do you agree with my pedal assessment?
 What pedals do you prefer on your mountain bike?
-Let us know in the comments!
+Let me know in the comments!